mco-gh/mco.dev/content/post/courses.md

 # Course Catalog

-### Next offerings are being planned, check here for updates.
+### Next offerings are being planned, join the <a target="_blank" href="https://groups.google.com/g/mco-learn">mco-learn</a> mailing list to stay informed about new offerings.

 <br>
 <details>